telliott99/covid/plotly/1-intro/intro.md

 ![](figs/intro1.png)

-#### Using other GeoJSON data
+#### Using explicit GeoJSON data

-The third example is anothe [script](intro2.py).

-The script imports the GeoJSON data for US counties.
-I got it from the plotly github repo and saved it to disk to reuse.
+The third example is [intro2.py](intro2.py).
+This script imports the GeoJSON data for US counties.
+I obtained it from the plotly github repo using a url given in their write-up, and saved it to disk for reuse.

 It's in JSON format.